Onslaught (board game)

-Onslaught is a board game published in 1987 by TSR.
+Onslaught is a strategic board wargame published in 1987 by TSR, Inc. The game simulates the Allied forces' campaign in Western Europe during World War II, starting from the D-Day landings in Normandy and culminating in the crossing of the Rhine River.

 Contents

-Onslaught is a game in which the efforts of the Allies' push from the Normandy beaches in June 1944 to the crossing of the river Rhine ten months later, are depicted.
+Onslaught is a game in which the Allies of World War II push from the beaches of Normandy in June 1944, and ten months later cross the Rhine river.

 Reception

 Norman Smith reviewed Onslaught for Games International magazine, and gave it 5 stars out of 5, and stated that "This game is just what the hobby needs at the moment: a solid design that serves as an excellent introductory game and also a superb game for regular wargamers.
 It plays well solitaire and can be played in an evening."